 - Institutional effectiveness results have outlined the institutional processes, organizational resources and systems which will enhance JPC’s accountability for results.

-43. This framework is developed in accordance with RBM principles.
-The commission will be directly accountable for delivering on outputs of the program results; delivering on organizational effectiveness and efficiency and monitoring, evaluation and reporting on achievements and challenges.
+43. This framework is developed in accordance with Results-Based Management (RBM) principles.
+The Commission will be directly accountable for delivering on outputs of the program results; delivering on organizational effectiveness and efficiency and monitoring, evaluation and reporting on achievements and challenges.

 A. Development Impact